fffonion/lua-resty-openssl/README.md

 to `false` (enable padding).
 If `no_padding` is `true`, the length of `s` must then be a multiple of the block size or an error will occur.

-When using GCM or CCM mode, it's also possible to pass the Additional Authenticated Data (AAD) as the fifth argument.
+When using GCM or CCM mode or `chacha20-poly1305` cipher, it's also possible to pass the Additional Authenticated Data (AAD) as the fifth argument.

 This function is a shorthand of `cipher:init`, `cipher:set_aead_aad` (if appliable) then `cipher:final`.